jeffhowarth/ee-edu/src/geo-module.md

 __A globe icon :earth_americas: identifies methods from module.__

-In the METHODS documentation, the :earth_americas: symbol identifies a method that requires the geoMethods module.
+In the METHODS documentation, the :earth_americas: symbol identifies a method that requires the geo module.
 To use any of these methods, you will need to include the [import module](#import-module) in your script prior to calling the method.

 ---